Oasis Retreat Properties

 Gatlinburg Trail

 Laurel Falls refers to a popular waterfall in the Great Smoky Mountains National Park and the trail that leads to it.
 The 2.6-mile roundtrip trail is paved and considered moderately difficult, with an elevation gain of 314 feet.
-However, the Laurel Falls Trail is currently closed for rehabilitation work, and is not expected to reopen until early 2027.
+However, the Laurel Falls Trail is currently closed for rehabilitation work and is not expected to reopen until early 2027.
+While you're exploring the area, don't miss out on local food recommendations at nearby Sevierville restaurants, which offer great options for Smoky Mountains dining.

 Gatlinburg Trail